5 Steps For Submitting a Demo to a Record Label – Get Found!

 Tips From the Music Pros

-There are few things in life more exciting than finishing a personal and creative project.
+There are few things more exciting than finishing a personal creative project.
 Music is no exception.

-When you finish your musical project and are proud of it, you want the world to hear it.
+When you complete a song or project you are proud of, the natural next step is wanting the world to hear it.

-So how do you go about contacting a record label?
+So how do you actually submit your music to a record label?

 1. Make Unique, Remarkable Music